 For a better sitting posture, try a stability ball.
 Stability balls encourage a natural upright posture, and there’s an added bonus to this, by sitting upright naturally, as opposed to conforming to an ergonomic chair, your back and abdominal muscles are activated, creating increased calorie burn.

 In light of the benefits linked to standing more frequently: increased caloric burn, healthy blood circulation, cellulite prevention and reduction, and improved posture, I hope those of you reading this will choose to stand more often.
-It may be awkward, depending on how your workplace is set up, but if anyone gives you lip about standing, tell them it’s for your health, and know that your heart, muscles, and posture are all better off than that of your sedentary co-workers.
+It might be awkward, depending on how your workplace is set up, but if anyone criticizes you for standing, tell them it’s for your health, and know that your heart, muscles, and posture are all better because of it.